xiong-jie-y/remimi/README.md

 `--video-url` is the url of the video from which quilt video is generated.
 You can add `--video-file` to indicate the location of the any video file instad of `--video-url`.

-IT WILL TAKE MORE THAN HOURS :D
+IT WILL TAKE MORE THAN 1 HOURS, and RTX 3070, 2070 or similar GPU's are recommended.

 ```bash
 python examples/monodepth/create_point_cloud_video.py --video-url ${VIDEO_URL} --cache-root ${CACHE_ROOT} --output-path ${OUTPUT_PATH} --create-looking-glass